-Keep both feet, legs, hands and arms inside vehicle at all times.
+Keep both feet, legs, hands and arms inside the vehicle at all times.

-Avoid driving on terrain that is too rough for the vehicle's capabilities and your driving skills.
+Avoid driving on terrain that is too rough for the capabilities of the vehicle and your driving skills.

 Before driving in the reverse direction, make sure the area behind the vehicle is clear.
 Accelerate slowly and avoid making sharp turns.